the-road-to-learn-react/the-road-to-react/manuscript/outline.md

 * **Type Checking:** Earlier we used TypeScript in React, which is good practice to prevent bugs and improve the developer experience.
 Dive deeper into this topic to make your JavaScript applications more robust.
 Maybe you'll end up using TypeScript instead of JavaScript all along.

-* **UI Components:** Many beginners introduce UI component libraries like Bootstrap too early in their projects.
+* **UI Components:** Many beginners introduce UI component libraries like Material UI too early in their projects.
 It is more practical to use a dropdown, checkbox, or dialog in React with standard HTML elements.
 Most of these components will manage their own local state.
 A checkbox has to know whether it is checked or unchecked, so you should implement them as controlled components.
-After you cover the basic implementations of these crucial UI components, introducing a UI component library should be easier.
+After you cover the basic implementations of these crucial UI components, introducing a UI component library should become easier.

 * **Routing:** You can implement routing for your application with [React Router](https://www.robinwieruch.de/react-router/).
 There is only one page in the application we've created, but that will grow.
 React Router helps manage multiple pages across multiple URLs.
 When you introduce routing to your application, no requests are made to the web server for the next page.
 The router handles this client-side.

 * **React Native:** [React Native](https://facebook.github.io/react-native/) brings your application to mobile devices like iOS and Android.
 Once you've mastered React, the learning curve for React Native shouldn't be that steep, as they share the same principles.
 The only difference with mobile devices are the layout components, the build tools, and the APIs of your mobile device.

 I invite you to visit my [website](https://www.robinwieruch.de) to find more interesting topics about web development and software engineering.
 You can also [subscribe to my Newsletter](https://www.getrevue.co/profile/rwieruch) or [Twitter page](https://twitter.com/rwieruch) to get updates about articles, books, and courses.
+If you have only the book and want to extend it to the course, check out the official [course website](https://www.roadtoreact.com/).

 Thank you for reading the Road to React.